 03

-Eight weeks of guided excavation.
+An app full of guided excavation.
 Optional full-year membership for those ready to make creativity their primary relationship.
 Because transformation doesn't happen in isolation — it happens in practice, in community, in showing up especially when you don't feel ready.

 Meet the Creative Living Workbook—the workbook that broke the internet.